Ray Mendoza: Professional wrestling career

 In 1959, Mendoza won his first championship, defeating Dory Dixon to win the NWA World Light Heavyweight Championship.
 This marked the first time the NWA Light Heavyweight title was held by a Mexican and helped establish the title as the top title in Mexico from 1959 until the mid-1980s.
 Over the years, Mendoza would become synonymous with the NWA World Light Heavyweight Championship as he held it a record six times.
-During those title reigns, he worked a legendary feud against Gory Guerrero, a feud between two of the most influential, unmasked wrestlers of the golden age of lucha libre.
+During those title reigns, he worked a legendary feud against Gory Guerrero, a feud between two of the most influential, unmasked wrestlers of the golden age of professional wrestling in Mexico.
 In 1965, Mendoza's in-ring success helped make him very popular with the fans, so popular it was decided to turn him técnico.
 His first feud as a técnico was against his old partners Guajardo and Lagarde.
 First, Mendoza defeated Lagarde in a Lucha de Apuesta ("bet match"), hair vs. hair match.
-Matches between Mendoza, Guajardo and Lagarde drew full houses all over Mexico, including a record breaking show where Guajardo defeated Mendoza in a Lucha de Apuesta match, the show drew the largest gate of that year and one of the best gates in Mexico in the 1960s.
+Matches between Mendoza, Guajardo and Lagarde drew full houses all over country, including a record breaking show where Guajardo defeated Mendoza in a Lucha de Apuesta match, the show drew the largest gate of that year and one of the best gates in Mexico in the 1960s.
 Guajardo and Mendoza also feuded over the NWA World Middleweight Championship, although once Mendoza won it, he vacated it to focus on the Light Heavyweight division.
 In the late 1960s and early 1970s, Mendoza would often work in the United States, working for the Southern California based NWA Hollywood.
 Here he held the NWA Americas Tag Team Championship on three occasions, teaming with Mil Máscaras, Raul Mata and Raul Reyes.
 In the late 1960s, Mendoza helped launch the career of Ringo Mendoza, who was not related to Mendoza, but was allowed to use the last name as he bore a resemblance to Mendoza.
 Years later, Mendoza was instrumental in the careers of his sons who wrestled as Villano I, Villano II, and Villano III.